xnd-project/libxnd/doc/libxnd/data-structures.rst

 For fixed and variable arrays, the bitmap contains one bit for each item.

-Containers dtypes like tuples and records have new bitmaps for each of their fields if any of the field subtrees contains optional data.
+Container types like tuples and records have new bitmaps for each of their fields if any of the field subtrees contains optional data.

 These field bitmaps are in the *next* array.